SoftwareAG/cumulocity-agents-netcomm/README.md

 ```
 Note: you need to disable signature validation on your Netcomm device when you install the public key package

-Then, add signature (the paired-private key) to each Cumulocity package.
-In the root directory, run:
+Then, add signature (paired-private key) to each Cumulocity package.
+In the root directory, for example, if you want to add signature to `smartrest-agent_4.2.3_arm.ipk`, run:

 ```
 #!bash

-./tools/mk-signed-ipk.sh <path-to-ipk-file>
+./tools/mk-signed-ipk.sh build/smartrest-agent_4.2.3_arm.ipk
 ```
-The packages created by this command can be installed even if you enable signature validation checking on your Netcomm device as long as the paired public key is stored there.
+Then, you'll find `smartrest-agent_4.2.3_arm-signed.ipk` in build directory.
+You can install the signed packages even if the signature validation checking is enabled, as long as the corresponded paired public key exists on your Netcomm device.

 * How can I query the current package versions?